Our Joint Enforcement Team (JET) works across Mole Valley to help combat anti-social behaviour in the district.

 The JET is continuing to operate at this time.
 Please be aware that current restrictions on movement mean that we cannot get out and about as freely to investigate reports.
 We also will not be conducting any home visits at the moment.
 Please make sure when making reports that you provide a telephone number for us to call you.

-The Police are able to deal with any incidents where there are gatherings of more than 2 people, as this is not allowed under current Government measures to control the spread of Coronavirus.
+The Police are able to deal with any incidents where there are gatherings that breach current Government measures to control the spread of Coronavirus.
 If you witness anyone breaking current restrictions for social distancing, then please contact the Police at the time that the incident is happening on 101.

 Criminal activity should always be reported directly to the police - follow the internet link, or call 999 if you or someone else is in immediate danger, or if the crime is happening right now.